peterburdette/Google-Analytics-Tracking-Engine/README.md

 height="0" width="0" style="display:none;visibility:hidden"></iframe></noscript>
 <!-- End Google Tag Manager (noscript) -->
 ```
+**NOTE:** For more information about installing the Google Tag Manager snippet, check out their [Quick Start Guide](https://developers.google.com/tag-manager/quickstart).

 #### Create Tags/Triggers/Variables
 1. **Create a variable** &mdash; You will need to first create a User-Defined Variable.
 Go to the Variables page of your Google Tag Manager and in the User-Defined Variables section create a new variable named `Tracking ID`.